 We opportunistically pursue a variety of investments, such as our recent restructuring of a debt investment in National Golf and, as a consequence, we are subject to risks of the industries in which we may invest, which may include non-real estate related operating businesses in distressed industries.
 These investments are subject to the risks of the industry in which such business(es) operate, and we expect any businesses we acquire to be subject to similar issues and risks.
 Businesses operating in distressed industries can face declining revenues, profitability, margins, customer base, product acceptance and growth prospects as well as concerns regarding increased fixed costs, lack of available financing or lack of a viable long-term strategy.
-Some or all of these risks may exist in any investment we make in a distressed business or industry.
-As a result, investments in distressed operating businesses for strategic reasons, which may require us to expend significant capital on investments that differ from, and involve a higher degree of risk than, other assets currently in our portfolio.
-In addition, acquiring an operating business exposes us to some or all of the maningful risks associated with owning an operating business.
+Some or all of these risks may exist in any investment we make in a distressed businesses or industry.
+As a result, investments in distressed operating businesses involve heightened risks, and we cannot assure you that any such investments will be profitable.
+We may acquire significant positions in distressed businesses for strategic reasons, which may require us to expend significant capital on investments that differ from, and involve a higher degree of risk than, other assets currently in our portfolio.
+In addition, acquiring an operating business exposes us to some or all of the meaningful risks associated with owning an operating business.
 Any loss of invested capital in such businesses would adversely affect our results of operation, profitability and the amount of funds available for distribution as a dividend to our stockholders.
 See "-We recently acquired a golf business, which is subject to various risks that could have a negative impact on our financial results."